-Updated August 2023 with feedback from our community on the past summer!
+Updated May 2024 with feedback from our community!

 It’s Winter in the Bay Area - cold weather, dark evenings, and rain.
 It’s also the time to start planning your child’s summer!